 Cold frames have been around for at least several hundred years, and probably longer than that.
-The basic idea is to enclose areas of growing bed, garden row or other fertile soil with some kind of protective frame which simultaneously lets in light and heat, and keeps out cold and rain.
-Traditional European designs, which are reflected in the designs still described in gardening and farming books, consisted of a wood and glass frame.
+The basic idea is to enclose areas of growing bed, garden row or other fertile soil with some kind of protective shell which simultaneously lets in light and heat, and keeps out cold and rain.
+Traditional European designs, which are reflected in the designs still described in gardening and farming books, consisted of a wood and glass shell.
 The glass portion of the frame typically aims wherever the sun is strongest during the day.
-More modern frame renditions can be made of nearly anything - wood, cinder blocks, straw bales, various manmade materials such as fiberglass, plastic, big rubber tires, etc. The lids still need to be either clear or translucent to allow sufficient daylight, but even there the list of materials has expanded from glass to include plastic film, rigid plastic or fiberglass sheets, and even old recycled window frames and sliding glass door panels.
+More modern frame renditions can be made of nearly anything - wood, cinder blocks, straw bales, various manmade materials such as fiberglass, plastic, big rubber tires, etc. The lids still need to be either clear or translucent to allow sufficient daylight, but even there the list of materials has expanded from glass to include plastic film, rigid plastic or fiberglass sheets, and even old recycled windows and sliding glass door panels.

-Regardless of how large or small, the concept is the same - the frame sides block harsh winds and create a protected atmosphere, while the glass tops let in the sun during the day and hold it in at night.
+Regardless of how large or small, the concept is the same - the shell blocks harsh winds and create a protected atmosphere, while the glass tops let in the sun during the day and hold heat in at night.
 The glass also protects the plants from rain, hail, snow and whatever else the elements can throw around.
-The frame construction can be as elaborate as carefully joined, long-lasting woods, stained or painted inside and out to reflect as much light within and weather the four seasons, paired with a closely fitted glass lid.
+The shell construction can be carefully joined, long-lasting woods, stained or painted inside and out to reflect as much light within and weather the four seasons, paired with a closely fitted glass lid.
 Or they can be as simple as a few spare boards with an old window sash over the top, or some straw bales piled up to form four walls, and a window sash laid over the top.
 Or anything in between.
-Some are even built such that they can be assembled and dis-assembled quickly such that they can be efficiently stored in between uses.
-A grower’s needs, layout, and materials at hand will determine how the frames are constructed.
+Some are even built such that they can be assembled and dis-assembled quickly, to allow efficient storage in between uses.
+A grower’s needs, layout, and materials at hand will determine how the shells are constructed.

 The first main advantage for cold frames is that while the above rules apply for design, construction and usage, there are literally no limits on how to accomplish those goals.
 It’s strictly “built to suit”, ie, suit your needs, your area, your budget, your body shape, strength and preferences, even your aesthetics.
 If you want one for this tiny area over here because it’s the one spot in the garden that gets good strong early spring sunshine, so be it.
 If you want to protect your entire garden under a whole group of growbed covers, so be it.
 The cold frame police won’t come calling because you did it differently.
 Maybe your neighbor will come calling, first to poke fun at your work because that’s what neighbors do.
 But if you’ve designed it well, with your needs solidly in mind, that neighbor will come calling later to get new tomatoes from you before his or hers are ready.

 Finally, cold frames can provide excellent protection against all manner of insect, bird and small animal damage, if a few extra precautions are taken.
 Slugs would absolutely love to hide in the spaces underneath the frame boards, and the corners where frame sides come together.
 Using a variety of slug repellents around the base and along the sides will go a long way towards preventing their occupation of your cold frames.
 Painting the inside of the frame a nice bright color will also help.
 Most birds won’t recognize that a cold frame has tasty young plants inside at first, but they may become a problem later in the season when the lids are wide open most days.
 In those instances, some netting over the frame can keep birds from decimating the tender plants within.
 Four-legged visitors who wander in from outside the garden will be kept out of the cold frames much the same way birds are, but you might need protection later in the year as with birds.
-Those creatures that tunnel in from belowground may prove to be a problem, since cold frames will give them better accommodations too.
+Those creatures that tunnel in from below may prove to be a problem, since cold frames will give them better accommodations too.
 If they are a major problem, that can be dealt with by lining the bottom of the cold frame with hardware cloth, and putting your young plants in terra cotta pots which are then placed through openings in the hardware cloth.
 A lot of work, but it would be effective.

-The main disadvantages I’ve seen with cold frames are two-fold.
+The main disadvantages with cold frames are two-fold.
 First, the issue of the frames overheating is pretty serious, because a single sunny afternoon with closed lids can cook all your efforts.
 Unless you can guarantee that you’ll be on hand to raise those lids manually when needed (and that’s a hard promise to keep), you may want to either get in the habit of lifting the lids at least a little to provide for some ventilation, or install temperature-sensitive push-rod arms which can open and close the lids as the temperatures go up or down during the day.
 The second major disadvantage is that most cold frames are built from glass and wood, two materials which are either prone to breakage and/or water damage.
 Some folks will recycle materials so that breakage and weathering aren’t as big an issue, given that the item already served its main purpose in life and is being used again before falling apart completely.
 But other growers will go the extra mile and use stout materials, and/or build the cold frames such that they can be assembled, disassembled, and maintained in the off season.